macdice/ascii-invaders/README.md

 for timing instead signals.

-I am embarassed to admit that I did not do anything with several patches that people have sent me by email over the years to make it work on various platforms.
+I am embarassed to admit that I did not do anything with several patches that people have sent me by email over the years in the pre-Github era to make it work on various platforms.
 Sorry!

 artwork
 =======